 15 Best Things to Do in Canyonlands National Park

-From the dramatic cliffs atop the Island in the Sky to the endless drainages found throughout the Maze, Canyonlands National Park is arguably the most expansive National Park in the lower 48 when it comes to the things to do!
+From the dramatic cliffs atop the Island in the Sky to the endless drainages throughout The Needles and the Maze, Canyonlands National Park is one of the most expansive and remote National Parks in the lower 48 states, which is why many of the best adventures are quite inaccessible to most park visitors!

-By this, I mean that there are four districts in Canyonlands National Park: the Island in the Sky, The Needles, the Rivers, and the Maze.
-However, park visitors are typically considered to be lucky if they have time to experience just two of these!
+By this, I mean that there are four districts in Canyonlands National Park, including the Island in the Sky, The Needles, the Rivers, and the Maze.
+Of these four, most park visitors are typically considered lucky if they have time to experience both the Island in the Sky and The Needles, as these are the only two accessible without the need for a high-clearance 4x4 vehicle.

 Arches vs. Canyonlands